aliasyeda/CODECLAUSEINTERNSHIP-Facial-Emotions-Detection/README.md

 ## ✅ Final Output
-The model successfully predicts and displays the emotion associated with facial images such as:
+The model successfully predicts and displays the emotion associated with facial images on sample.png :
 ✅ Predicted Emotion: Angry

 ## 📚 Learning Outcome